papinet/papiNet-API/papiNet-JSON-Style-Guide.md

 ### Rule 2 - How to handle empty collection

-An empty collection MUST be communicated via the HTTP status code `204 No Content` and the response MUST NOT contain a response's body.
-This rule will be enforced by not allowing empty array in the non-empty response's body using `minItems: 1`.
+An empty collection MUST be communicated via the HTTP status code `200 OK` using the standard pagination envelope, with the total count set to `0` and the items array empty.
+This is enforced by the schema, which explicitly allows empty arrays via `minItems: 0`.

 ### Rule 3 - minLength of property with type `string`